 Each FSP/BPA side of the frame/CEC should have one ip address, and a hostname defined for network communication.
 The ip addresses for FSPs/BPAs are allocated from the DHCP server which is usually on the xCAT management node (MN).
-The DHCP service process in the hardware discovery is a little complex, where there are two types of ip addresses allocation mechanisms "random ip addresses" or "permanent ip addresses" that can now be used with xCAT HW discovery.
+The DHCP service process in the hardware discovery is a little complex, where there are two types of ip addresses allocation mechanisms "random ip addresses" or "permanent ip addresses" that can now be used with xCAT HW discovery..

-The DHCP service can be configured to use a dynamic ip range as part of the DHCP configuration file (AIX /etc/dhcpsd.cnf, Linux /etc/dhcpd.conf), and referenced by a MAC addresses and ip address mapping working with the DHCP leases file (AIX /etc/db_file_cr, RHEL /var/lib/dhcpd/dhcpd.leases, SLES /var/lib/dhcp/db/dhcp.leases).
+The DHCP service can be configured to use a dynamic ip range as part of the DHCP configuration file (AIX /etc/dhcpsd.cnf, Linux /etc/dhcpd.conf), or it can be referenced by a MAC addresses and ip address mapping working with the DHCP leases file (AIX /etc/db_file_cr,(Linux /var/lib/dhcpd/dhcp.leases).
 When using DHCP dynamic ip range, each DHCP client is initially assigned a random ip address, and this ip address based on it's lease expire information will determine if the DHCP client will require a new hardware ip address.
 The implementation working with dynamic ip range environment may lead to BPA/FSP ip addresses being changed.

-When using the MAC addresses with ip address mapping in DHCP configuration and leases files, each DHCP client is assigned a specified permanent HW ip address.
-If the DHCP client MAC address and ip address mapping is specified in the DHCP AIX configuration file /etc/dhcpsd.cnf, RHEL lease file /var/lib/dhcpd/dhcpd.leases or SLES lease file /var/lib/dhcp/db/dhcp.leases, the BPA/FSP will consistently receive the same ip address from the DHCP server.
+When using the MAC addresses with ip address mapping in DHCP leases file, each DHCP client is assigned a specified permanent HW ip address.
+If the DHCP client MAC address and ip address mapping is configured in the DHCP leases file, the BPA/FSP will consistently receive the same ip address from the DHCP server.

 Random ip addresses: When the FSPs and BPAs are powered up for the first time, the MAC addresses for the FSPs and BPAs are not known by the DHCP server or the admin.
 We can only work a dynamic ip range in DHCP configuration file, so each FSP or BPA will get an assigned random ip address.
 As mentioned, the random ip address for each FSP or BPA could change when the DHCP client on FSP or BPA restarts.
-We recommend using a large enough dynamic ip range to avoid the DHCP ip addresses reuse.
+If we specify a large enough dynamic ip range to avoid the DHCP ip addresses reuse, the dynamic random ip addresses can work similar as "permanent".
 Please be aware that using random DHCP ip addresses will increase the maintenance effort, because you can not guarantee BPA/FSP server ip address.
 Using random DHCP ip addresses opens the possibility that FSPs/BPAs ip addresses may be changed during the FSPs/BPAs server reboot.
 The FSPs/BPAs ip addresses changing will result in HMC connection being lost, where you have to do some administrator steps to recover.
-The random DHCP ip addresses solution should be able to work well for most of the scenarios when the proper dynamic range is used on the HW service network.
+The random DHCP ip addresses solution should be able to work well for most of the scenarios when the proper dynamic range is used on the HW VLAN.

-Permanent ip addresses: The implementation of allocating permanent ip addresses for BPA/FSP as part of DHCP environment is clearer and easier to maintain.
-To achieve the permanent ip addresses, we need to specify the proper MAC address and IP address mapping for each FSP and BPA server in the DHCP configuration file on AIX or DHCP lease files on Linux.
+Permanent ip addresses: The implementation of having permanent ip addresses for BPA/ FSP as part of DHCP is clearer and easier to maintain.
+To achieve the permanent ip addresses, we need to specify the proper MAC address and IP address mapping for each FSP and BPA in the DHCP leases file.
 The way to get the MAC address for each FSP and BPA is not an easy thing, generally we can ping the ip addresses and the mac addresses will be added to the arp cache.
-The majority of the time we work with lsslp command to collect the BPA/FSP MAC address from random IP addresses, we then propagate the designated permanent IP addresses and server name and MAC address mapping into xCAT DB, and update the AIX DHCP configuration file /etc/dhcpsd.cnf, RHEL lease file /var/lib/dhcpd/dhcpd.leases, or SLES lease file /var/lib/dhcp/db/dhcp.leases with xCAT command makedhcp.
+The majority of the time we will need to work with lsslp command to collect the BPA/FSP MAC address from random IP addresses, propagate the permanent IP addresses in xCAT DB to assign the permanent ip with MAC address mapping into DHCP leases file with makedhcp.